coderefinery/presentations/2023-ISC-lightning_WS-challenges.md

 ### Scaling up – Technical side

 - Many moving parts
-     - Zoom + OBS
+     - Screenshare material and terminal / Jupyter
-     - Handling audio and video in both
+     - Zoom + OBS: audio and video in both (mute, on/off…)
-     - Sound levels have to be checked
+     - Sound levels have to be checked with every speaker
      - Different scenes to screensharing, discussion, breaks…

 - New bottlenecks:
-     - The Q&A is actually the thing that we worry the most (not the stream so much)
+     - What we worry the most: The Q&A document
           - We get up to 40 questions per hour
-          - Collaborative document might crash or user errors
+          - Collaborative document might crash
+          - User errors: someone selects all and delete…
-          - Needs a few people to maintain / oversee
+          - Needs a few people to moderate
-     - There will be more people with technical problems which leads to overhead in solving them
+     - More people -> more technical problems -> overhead in solving them

 ---